Deacons and Supervising Pastors

 Talking on the Gospel DNA to LMM

-The NOW District has a long and storied history of Licensed Lay Deacons (LLDs) serving under the supervision of ordained pastors.
-Many new ministries and congregations were launched by LLDs.
-Other congregations unable to support a full-time ordained minister are able to receive the Word and Sacraments in a responsible way, served occasionally by LLDs.
-Many LLDs -- vetted by their local congregations -- have gone on to become ordained pastors as a result of this “farm system” approach in the NOW District.
+The NOW District is grateful for a long history of using Lay Deacons, which for nearly three decades were Licensed Lay Deacons (LLDs).
+Prior to the 2016 LCMS Convention, in keeping with 1989 LCMS Resolution 3-05B, as a means to address the need for ministry where ordained pastors were not available, laymen were used to preach and lead sacramental ministry (administering the Lord’s Supper and Baptism) when trained, licensed by a District of the LCMS, and serving under the supervision of an LCMS Pastor.
+Many new ministries and congregations were launched in the NOW District by LLDs.
+Other NOW District congregations unable to support a full-time ordained minister were able to receive the Word and Sacraments in a responsible way, served by LLDs.
+Many LLDs — vetted by their local congregations — went on to become ordained pastors as a result of this “farm system” approach in the NOW District.
+While the LCMS no longer licenses Lay Deacons to serve in those ways, we still give thanks for the gift LLDs have been to ministry in the Northwest District.

-As a result, the NOW District continues to focus its energies in two ways: 1. launching and supporting new pathways for the identification and training of lay leaders of all kinds (men and women); and 2. strengthening and advocating for the ministry of Licensed Lay Deacons.
+Even though the use of Lay Deacons in the LCMS, and therefore in the NOW District, has changed in line with recent LCMS resolutions, the NOW District continues to focus its energies on launching and supporting new pathways for the identification and training of lay leaders of all kinds (men and women) in service to the Lord.

 Episode 1: